UX Design for Speakers, Soundbars, and AVRs

 See the attention system guidance page for more details on the product requirements.

 Your customer may not be familiar with Alexa.
 And they will certainly want to learn about what your product can do, and how Alexa can help.
 The Out-Of-Box Experience (OOBE), including packaging and setup, is crucial to educating and delighting your customer.

 Packaging and printed materials

 Your product packaging, and the printed materials inside such as a user guide, provide your first opportunity to introduce product and Alexa capabilities.
-In addition to adhering to our marketing and branding guidelines, these materials should:
+In addition to adhering to our Amazon Alexa Brand External, these materials should:

 - Educate customers about the benefits of using Alexa on the device